Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 on a GNU/Linux system with Python 3.14 and glibc 2.41, this means almost 1300 combinations.
 While this is not that much, once we start adding multiple additional suffixes, the number of possible combinations is going to explode.
 Of course, this isn't really a blocker — it is entirely possible to rewrite the logic to be more algorithmic and avoid generating all possible combinations.
-However doing that would be a significant change to the design of `packaging`.
+However, this is infeasible in practice.

 Second, tags are implemented entirely within the package manager.
 This implies that for every new set of tags, all package managers must implement them,